Sherri Marie (Evans) Berg: Beloved Wife, Mother & Friend.

 After I had to leave, I asked God to help the doctors find and fix the problem and I while I was going to pray for her healing, I felt moved instead to ask the Lord to do what His will was regarding Sherri.

 The stint procedure was a success.
-They moved her onto the gurney to bring her back to the hospital room, then her body flipped.
+They moved her onto the gurney to watch her for an hour in recovery before they were to bring her back to her hospital room, but her body flipped.
 She went unconscious, and her heart stopped.
 Dr. Gory said in the 35,000 procedures he's done, he's never seen someone's clotting mechanism go so haywire.
 "It was as if God wanted to take her."

 I think God did.